directus/directus/docs/guides/sdk/getting-started.md

 ## Global APIs

-To keep the SDK dependency free it does rely on the API's mentioned below which originally came from the browser ecosystem and may not be available in all environments.
+To keep the SDK dependency-free, it does rely on the APIs mentioned below, which originally came from the browser ecosystem and may not be available in all environments.

 #### The `fetch` API